massimilianobotticelli/mcp-meeting-assistant/README.md

   * **Manage Attendees**: Add participants to any scheduled meeting.
   * **Track Action Items**: Record action items for each meeting.
   * **Generate Summaries**: Get a quick overview of a meeting's details.
+  * **LLM-Powered Brainstorming**: Ask for brainstorming or creative suggestions in natural language (e.g., "Help me brainstorm action items for our next meeting"), and the assistant will use the LLM to generate ideas.
   * **Slash Commands**: Use simple slash commands for common actions like `/kickoff` to start a new project meeting or `/minutes` to generate meeting minutes.
   * **Demo Mode**: Quickly populate the application with sample data using the `/demo` command to see it in action.